Family Days Out

 A two day Summer fair is held during August.

-Afterwards why not treat yourselves to one of The Wavecrest Cafes fabulous homemade scones with strawberries and cream.
+Afterwards why not treat yourselves to one of Penny’s fabulous homemade scones with strawberries and cream at the Wavecrest Cafe.

 Lifeboat Station and Sea Watch Centre